Inland Kochi, A Riverside Meander

 67

-Being Japan, there is ample opportunity for food and water (bottles).
+Being in Japan, there is ample opportunity for food and water (bottles).
 Convenience stores and local produce stalls dot the main route.

-Camping opportunities along the route should you wish to take it slow are not plentiful but there are definitely options.
+Camping opportunities along the route, should you wish to take it slow, are not plentiful, but there are definitely options.

 THINGS TO SEE ALONG THE ROUTE